SFSafeSymbols/SFSafeSymbols/README.md

 ### Carthage

-Make the following entry to your Cartfile:
+Add the following entry to your Cartfile:

 ```
 github "piknotech/SFSafeSymbols" ~> 0.3